noiseprotocol/noise_spec/noise.md

     no more than one occurrence of "e", and one occurrence of "s", in the messages sent by any party).

  3. Parties must send an ephemeral public key at the start of the first message they send (i.e. the first token of the first message pattern in each direction must be `"e"`).
-To support "compound protocols" (see [Section 9.2](#compound-protocols-and-noise-pipes)) an exception is allowed if the party's ephemeral public key was used as a "pre-message".
-A handshake pattern that relies on this exception is a **dependent pattern**, and can only be used according to the rules in [Section 9.2](#compound-protocols-and-noise-pipes).
+An exception is allowed for the initiator if the initiator's ephemeral public key is used as a "pre-message", i.e. if the handshake is using a "fallback pattern".
+Such a pattern can only be used according to the rules in [Section 9.2](#compound-protocols-and-noise-pipes).

  4. After performing a DH between a remote public key and any local private key that is not an ephemeral private key, the local party must not send any